forestry-labs/distillML/README.md

 For univariate and bivariate interpretability methods, we can use the `plot` method for the Interpreter class.
 For univariate summaries of the model’s behavior, we have three main options: PDP, ICE, and ALE curves.
+For all univariate plots for a feature, `Distillery` includes a histogram of the marginal distribution of that feature to show the support.
 To plot a specific curve for a given set of feature, we simply specify the `method` parameter in `plot` function, as shown below: